 This post may contain affiliate links.
 Please read my disclosure policy.

-Lemon Chess Pie is sweet, tart and utterly delicious!
+Lemon Chess Pie is sweet, tart and so delicious!

 A luscious pie for lemon lovers!

 Everyone loves this Lemon Chess Pie!
 It’s easy to make and never disappoints.
-This lemon pie is tangy, sweet, creamy and loaded with intense lemon flavor.
-If you crave tangy lemon bars, luscious lemon curd, or lemon squares, this pie is for you!
+This pie is tangy, sweet, creamy and loaded with intense lemon flavor.
+If you crave tangy lemon bars, intense lemon curd, or lemon squares, this pie is for you!

 What is Lemon Chess Pie?

-To make this Chess Pie you’ll need a single, unbaked 9-inch pie crust.
+To make this Lemon Chess Pie recipe you’ll need a single, unbaked 9-inch pie crust.